Initial thoughts on the Weinstein employment contract

 Reasonable measures to end harassment may begin with counseling and other soft remedial steps.
 In severe cases, the employer may be required to take more drastic action at the outset.
 If the harassment is serial, or if it involves even just one instance of extreme behavior, the only reasonable measure might be to terminate the offending employee or official.

 Weinstein’s contract seems intended to take that option away from the employer.
 In effect, it fines him for sexual harassment that results in a settlement or judgment, but prohibits discharging him.
-This certainly doesn’t seem like a reasonable measure to end harassment.
+A series of fines on a man of Weinstein’s wealth is not a reasonable measure to end harassment.
+It’s more like a license to indulge.

-It might be argued that the contract applies only to violations of the company Code of Conduct that don’t violate non-criminal laws.
+One might argue that the contract applies only to violations of the company Code of Conduct that don’t violate non-criminal laws.
 On this reading, the contract would not preclude the company from firing Weinstein to remedy his sexual harassment.
 But given the clear “carve-out” language for behavior that results in indictment or conviction of a crime, it might be difficult to argue that there is an implicit carve-out for non-criminal conduct that violates the law.

 Can a company escape, via contract, its legal obligation to fire sexual harassers when that is the only reasonable response to his sexual harassment?
 I don’t think so.
-Rather, it seems to me, a company violates the law by not firing a sexual harasser under these circumstances.
+A company violates the law by not firing a sexual harasser under these circumstances regardless of what an employment contract says.

 In this case, the contract provisions in question represent very strong evidence that the company did not take reasonable action to prevent sexual harassment.
-If anything, the company’s approach enabled it.
-The company’s exposure might be greater by virtue of the contract.
-I don’t see how it is reduced.
+If anything, as noted above, the company’s approach enabled it.
+Thus, the company’s exposure might be greater by virtue of the contract.

 Assuming that Harvey Weinstein’s sexual harassment has been such that the only reasonable response is to fire him, can Weinstein enforce a contract that bars the company from doing so?
 Again, I don’t think so.